adam-lafontaine/CMS/blog/posts/[010][Makefiles].md

 	rm -rfv ./build/*
 ```

-Create a directory called "code" and we'll start with main.cpp.
+Create a directory called "code" and we'll start by adding main.cpp to it.

 ```cpp
 // ./code/main.cpp